in , , , ,

 How Do Car Brakes Work

-So to understand how are carbon ceramics superior to regular steel brakes, you do need to first understand how brakes work.
-So, as you put down your feet on the brake pedal, a hydraulic system pushes a liquid against the brake pads with the help of pistons, which then sandwich your car’s brake disc from both sides.
+So to understand how carbon ceramics superior to regular steel brakes, you need to first understand how brakes work.
+So, as you put your feet on the brake pedal, a hydraulic system pushes a liquid against the brake pads with the help of pistons, which then sandwich your car’s brake disc from both sides.

 Why Do You Need an Upgrade?

-So, you must be wondering why you need to upgrade to carbon ceramics as they are mostly a 5 to 10 grand option on most sports cars and SUVs.
+So, you must be wondering why you need to upgrade to carbon ceramics, as they are mostly a 5 to 10 grand option on most sports cars and SUVs.
 Well, Steel has two major issues under extreme scenarios that make it impractical to use in performance vehicles for its brake discs.

 Disc Wear